imSarthakGautam/React_mini_projects/README.md

 * METHOD 2
-Vite- react bundler
+# Vite- react bundler
 through this we make react app

--no node modules initially ?
+-Unlike in create-react app there are no node modules initially.
+So we have to :
 # npm i
 or npm install

 # npm run dev

-index.html
+- index.html
--Main Single page of application
+Main Single page of application

-index.js or main.js
+- index.js or main.js
-- entry pt of react
+entry pt of react

 * package .json